ben-grande/qusal/salt/sys-net/README.md

 _Default policy_: every call is denied.

+As every call is denied by default, you need to add rules to you Qrexec policy for a call to occur.
+Some examples are represented below.

 Qube `dev` can ask to connect to `github.com:22` from `disp-sys-net`:
 ```qrexecpolicy
 qusal.ConnectTCP +github.com+22 dev @default ask target=disp-sys-net